 If an error occurred, RANDOM.ORG returns a

-JSON-RPC response in which the result
+JSON-RPC response in which the result property is

-absent and the error
+absent and the error property contains an error

 object as described in Error Codes and Messages.